As investment stalls, auto industry warns PM May: Avert a Brexit car crash

 The average car has about 30,000 parts.

-The world’s biggest car makers including Toyota (7203.T), BMW and Ford (F.N) have urged Britain to ensure that they can import and export without hindrance after Brexit.
+The world’s biggest car makers including Toyota, BMW and Ford have urged Britain to ensure that they can import and export without hindrance after Brexit.

 At stake is the future of one of Britain’s few manufacturing success stories since the 1980s: a car industry employing over 800,000 people and generating turnover of $110 billion.
 Much of the industry is owned by foreign companies.